Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/C. Campaigns Analysis.md

 | 18 | 48810d | 2020-02-29 15:26:41 | Half Off - Treat Your Shellf(ish) | 4 | 0 | 0 | 0 | 0 |
 | 19 | fdf383 | 2020-02-11 13:52:24 | Half Off - Treat Your Shellf(ish) | 7 | 1 | 1 | 0 | 0 |
 | 20 | 378a75 | 2020-02-12 23:33:51 | Half Off - Treat Your Shellf(ish) | 4 | 0 | 0 | 0 | 0 |

+Some ideas you might want to investigate further include:

+#### Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event

+- Does clicking on an impression lead to higher purchase rates?
+- What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
+What if we compare them with users who just an impression but do not click?
+- What metrics can you use to quantify the success or failure of each campaign compared to eachother?